Richard Bruno Heydrich: Musical career

 After graduating with the highest honors from the Conservatory in 1882, Bruno would go onto tour across continental Europe as a professional tenor.
 In spite of this success, he struggled to maintain a solo career as a tenor as he continued to financially support his mother and younger sisters.
 During this time, highly influenced by the popular works of Richard Wagner, Bruno began writing several musical compositions.
-He would go onto release the first of his five operas, Amen, in 1895.
+He would release the first of his five operas, Amen, in 1895.

 The opera received national recognition and proved to be successful enough that Bruno was able to propose marriage to Elizabeth Krantz.
 They eventually married in 1887, upon the condition Bruno convert to Elisabeth's Catholic faith.

 Halle Conservatory

 In 1898, after the passing of Eugene Krantz, using the inheritance left to Elisabeth the couple moved to the city of Halle.
 Bruno would then found the Halle Choir School in the same year.
 By 1901, with a growing middle class seeking a musical education for their children, the school grew into the town's first musical conservatory.
 The non-denominational conservatory took in Protestant, Catholic, and Jewish students, and proved to be so popular they soon expanded to include two buildings on Marienstrasse with eleven teachers, four assistant teachers, and a secretary.
 The wealth generated by the school and Elisabeth's inheritance afforded the Heydrichs a comfortable upper-middle class life style, to the extent that the family were able to employ two full-time maids and a butler.
 The family soon became integrated with the upper echelon of Halle society, forming close personal relationships with the officials of the city, such as the Mayor; Bruno even joined the elite Freemason lodge of the Three Sabres, where he would organize concerts.

 The conservatory weathered the economic and political turmoil of the First World War.
 However, in the ensuing years as hyperinflation hit the newly founded Weimar Republic in 1923, much of the family's savings were wiped out.
 Musical education effectively became a luxury for a great many families.
 Enrollment dropped to the point where Bruno Heydrich had to beg for a 10,000 Deutchesmark state subsidy from the Halle magistrates.
 Bruno did not end up receiving the subsidy, and with the increased musical competition from the invention of radios and the gramophones, it left the family in a precarious financial position for the following decade.